 What is grief?

 Sometimes, it is easier to describe what grief is not.
 Grief is not depression.
 It is not a mental illness.
-As Johann Hari explains in his book, Lost Connections, grief is a completely normal response to very abnormal (in our case) circumstances.
+As Johann Hari explains in his book Lost Connections, grief is a completely normal response to very abnormal (in our case) circumstances.
 People who grieve feel set adrift, unable to sleep, to eat, to concentrate.
 They may not want to talk to anyone.
-They may be tearful, all of the time.
-And whilst these symptoms sound a lot like a mental disorder – depression – they are not.
+They may be tearful all of the time.
+And although these symptoms sound like a mental disorder – depression – they are not.
 This is grief.

-This post is not about the grief the parents feel, but the grief we feel, being mindful that the patient and their family is at the core of everything.
+This post is not about the grief the parents feel, but the grief we feel, being mindful that the patient and their family are at the core of everything.

 Are you allowed to cry for patients?

 Tears are the normal biopsychosocial response to suffering.
-So why, then, do we feel we need to hide our tears?
-Perhaps, as Angoff (2001) suggests we fear appearing ‘unprofessional, weak, or emotionally unstable.’
-In the moment, we are supposed to be there for the patient.
+So why do we feel we need to hide our tears?
+Perhaps, as Angoff (2001) suggests, we fear appearing ‘unprofessional, weak, or emotionally unstable’ at the moment, we are supposed to be there for the patient.
 This grief, this suffering, is not about you.
 It is about them.
 Over time the burden of this emotional labour weighs heavy.
-Many hard years of dealing with the suffering of others can add to our own burn-out making us complicit in our own suffering.
+Many hard years of dealing with the suffering of others can add to our burnout, making us complicit in our suffering.

-For healthcare workers there appears to be little overlap in the Venn diagram between professionalism and empathy.
+For healthcare workers, there appears to be little overlap in the Venn diagram between professionalism and empathy.
 You may be either professional or empathic, but not both.
 But for patients?
 They require you to be both.
-They need to know that this death is not just one more that you are going to add to your slowly growing graveyard.
-They need to know that you care, that you are not just some mindless automaton.
+They need to know that this death is not just one more you will add to your slowly growing graveyard.
+They need to know that you care and are not just some mindless automaton.